ToothyCow/ITC_BladesInTheDark/Wake of the Dragon/00 - Sessions/Old Session Notes/2024-07-06 - A Game of Bones and Warts.md

 - [ ] Review [[NPC]]

-- [[(Formerly) Kanto]] - Still in jail, but Raven’s Guild wants to transport him back to base for “negotiations”
+- [[Murphred (Formerly Kanto)]] - Still in jail, but Raven’s Guild wants to transport him back to base for “negotiations”
 - [[Wake of the Dragon/Characters/Marris Velka]] - Worried about consolidation of power in Raven’s Guild, but doubtful they could survive without their help
 - [[Wake of the Dragon/Characters/Nikria Therasan]] - Working tirelessly to win goodwill and broker deals
 - [[Wake of the Dragon/Characters/Thrum Boska]] - A bit resentful that he hasn’t been more fully recognized for his role in things